ksonumahto1/car-bike-distancometer-using-color-sensor/README.md

-To build distancometer which uses color sensor and it's technology.
+To build Speedometer which uses color sensor and it's technology using arduino.